Diomede, Alaska: Transportation

-History
+Historical transportation

 When Alaska was still connected to Siberia over 10,000 years ago by the Bering Land Bridge, the Little Diomede was not an island but was a part of Beringia and accessible by foot.
-However, it is unknown if humans visited the grounds of the Little Diomede at that time.
+However, it is unknown whether humans visited the grounds of the Little Diomede at that time.
 Most likely, the first visitors came when it had become an island, simply by foot on top of the sea ice.
 Later, Umiaks were used to visit the neighboring Big Diomede island for whale hunting and fishing, and later, to access mainland Alaska and Siberia.
 Boats made out of driftwood and whale skin are still used today.

-In the early 1940s, one of the Little Diomede villagers wrote "No airplane comes to Diomede except for some very special reason, during the winter.
+In the early 1940s, one of the Little Diomede residents wrote "No airplane comes to Diomede except for some very special reason, during the winter.
 The MS North Star brings groceries for the people on the island from Nome.
 At the same time she unloads freight for the school teachers.
 The Coast Guard cutter Northland comes in twice during the summer to look after the natives".